kolotaev/vakt/README.md

 #### Migration

-Migration is a component that is useful in the context of the [Storage](#storage).
+Migration is a component that is useful from the perspective of the [Storage](#storage).
 It allows you to manage migrations.
 It's recommended to favor it over manual actions on DB schema/data since it's aware of Vakt requirements to Policies data.
 But it's not mandatory, anyway.
 Each storage can have a number of `Migration` classes to address different releases with the order of the migration